d-led/fret-flashcards/docs/development/privacy-policy.md

 # Privacy Policy for String Homework Tutor

-**Last updated: September 17, 2024**
+**Last updated: 18.09.2025**

-## Introduction

-String Homework Tutor ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how our mobile application collects, uses, and safeguards your information.

-## Information We Collect

-### No Personal Data Collection
+## Data Collection

 String Homework Tutor does not collect, store, or transmit any personal data.
-We do not have access to your personal information, and we do not track your usage patterns.
+The app is designed to work completely offline and does not connect to any external servers or services.

-### Local Device Storage
+## Local Storage

-The app stores the following data locally on your device only:
+The app stores the following data locally on your device:

 - Quiz settings and preferences
 - Statistics and progress tracking
-- Custom instrument tunings
+- Custom tunings and configurations
-- Audio and haptic feedback preferences
+- Audio preferences and settings
-- App configuration settings
+- Accessibility settings

-This data remains on your device and is never transmitted to our servers or third parties.
+This data remains on your device and is never transmitted to external servers.

-## Permissions and Device Access
+## Permissions

-### Microphone Access
+The app may request the following permissions:

-- **Purpose**: Used for voice input and pitch detection features
+- **Microphone**: Used for voice input and pitch detection (optional feature)
-- **Usage**: Optional feature for hands-free note input
-- **Data**: Audio is processed locally and not stored or transmitted
-- **Control**: You can disable microphone access in your device settings

-### Audio Access

-- **Purpose**: Used for playing musical notes and feedback sounds
+- **Audio**: Used for playing notes and feedback sounds
-- **Usage**: Essential for the app's educational functionality
-- **Data**: No audio data is collected or stored
-- **Control**: You can mute the app in your device settings

-### Haptic Feedback

-- **Purpose**: Used for tactile feedback on correct/incorrect answers
+- **Haptic Feedback**: Used for tactile feedback on correct/incorrect answers

-- **Usage**: Enhances the learning experience with vibration feedback
-- **Data**: No data is collected or stored
-- **Control**: You can disable haptic feedback in the app settings
+All permissions are optional and the app functions fully without them.

 ## Third-Party Services

-String Homework Tutor does not use any third-party services that collect data, including:
+This app does not use any third-party analytics, advertising, or tracking services.
+No data is shared with third parties.

-- No analytics services
-- No advertising networks
-- No crash reporting services
-- No user tracking
-- No data transmission to external servers
+## Children's Privacy

+This app is suitable for all ages and does not collect any personal information from children or adults.

 ## Data Security

-Since we do not collect personal data, there is no risk of data breaches or unauthorized access to your personal information.
-All app data remains securely stored on your device.

-## Children's Privacy

-String Homework Tutor is suitable for users of all ages, including children under 13.
-We do not collect any personal information from any users, including children.

-## Your Rights

-Since we do not collect personal data, there are no data processing activities to opt out of or request deletion of.
-All app data is stored locally on your device and can be deleted by uninstalling the app.
+Since no personal data is collected or transmitted, there are no data security concerns.
+All app data is stored locally on your device using standard iOS security measures.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy in the app and updating the "Last updated" date.
+We may update this privacy policy from time to time.
+Any changes will be posted in the app and on our website.

-## Contact Information
+## Contact

-If you have any questions about this Privacy Policy, please contact us at:

-- Email: [your-email@example.com]
-- Website: [your-website.com]

-## Compliance

-This Privacy Policy complies with:

-- Apple App Store Review Guidelines
-- General Data Protection Regulation (GDPR)
-- California Consumer Privacy Act (CCPA)
-- Children's Online Privacy Protection Act (COPPA)
+For questions about this privacy policy, contact: stringhomeworktutor@ledentsov.de

 ---

-**String Homework Tutor** - The homework tutor you always wished for! 🎸
+**String Homework Tutor** - The homework tutor you always wished for!